 The Temptation of Takeaways Let’s be honest some days, even the thought of boiling pasta feels like a triathlon.
 When fatigue hits hard or brain fog turns meal planning into a cryptic crossword, the siren call of a takeaway can feel like salvation.
 A friendly delivery driver at the door, hot food you didn’t have … Continue reading Smart Takeaway Choices for Chronic Conditions

-Explaining Patent Foramen Ovale (PFO): Symptoms, Diagnosis, and Treatments in a Post Covid.
+Explaining Patent Foramen Ovale (PFO): Symptoms, Diagnosis, and Treatment After Covid

 A Patent Foramen Ovale (PFO) is a common heart opening that can remain after birth, potentially causing complications like blood clots under certain conditions.
 COVID-19 may exacerbate PFO-related symptoms.
 Diagnosis involves tests like echocardiograms.
 Treatment options vary and may include closure procedures if symptoms arise.
 Consult a GP for concerns.